Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 You might not be a mermaid, but you certainly can enjoy life under the sea.
 The Manta Resort has a unique floating suite with an underwater bedroom where fish glide past your windows.

-From the upper deck, you just have to sit back and enjoy the sunrise and the beautiful starry sky, while from the bed, you can look out at the ocean's marine life.
+On the upper deck, you can relax while watching the sunrise and admiring the stunning star-filled sky, and from your bed, you can gaze at the ocean's marine life.

 Perched on a cliff in Korea, this ship won't take you very far, but maybe it can still float your boat.

-It opened in 2002, and it's idyllically located on a beach with mountains in the background.
+It opened in 2002 and is idyllically located on a beach with mountains in the background.
 The hotel offers a variety of water activities and has a pool, tennis courts, a private beach, and a harbor.

 So you can watch the beautiful sunset from your cabin on the land without worrying about getting seasick.

-It’s part of the recent architecture movement to create buildings that blend in with the landscape and highlight the beauty of their surroundings.
+Located in a pristine Norwegian forest, Juvet Hotel offers undisturbed peace and quiet.
+It’s part of the recent architectural movement to create buildings that blend in with the landscape and highlight the beauty of their surroundings.

-Juvet is located by the well-known and beautiful national tourist road that runs between the world heritage area Geirangerfjorden and the dramatic stretch of road around Trollstigen.
-Many tourists know the area because of the spectacular waterfall Gudbrandsjuvet.
+Juvet is located along the well-known and beautiful national tourist road between the world heritage area of Geirangerfjorden and the dramatic stretch of road around Trollstigen.
+Many tourists know the area because of the spectacular Gudbrandsjuvet waterfall.

 Frank and Patrik Riklin run a project called Null Stern ("no stars") which is aimed to poke fun at over-styled hotels around the world.